-Up to 1,908,400 shares of Common Stock under the ITUS Corporation 2010 Share Incentive Plan, as amended, certain Non-Plan Time Based Stock Option Agreements and certain Non-Plan Performance Based Stock Option Agreements
+Up to 6,742,119 shares of Common Stock under the 2018 Share Incentive Plan, Employee Stock Purchase Plan, 2010 Share Incentive Plan, as amended, certain Non-Plan Time Based Stock Option Agreements and certain Non-Plan Performance Based Stock Option Agreements

-This prospectus relates to the resale of up to 1,908,400 shares (the "Shares") of common stock, par value \$0.01 per share (the "Common Stock"), of ITUS Corporation, a Delaware corporation (the "Company", "us", "our" or "we"), which may be offered and sold from time to time by certain stockholders of the Company (the "Selling Stockholders") who have acquired or will acquire such Shares in connection with the exercise of stock options granted, and with stock or other awards made, under, the Company's 2010 Share Incentive Plan, as amended (the "2010 Plan"), as well as certain Non-Plan Time Based Stock Option Agreements between the Company and certain Selling Stockholders (each a "Time Based Stock Option Agreement") and certain Non-Plan Performance Based Stock Option Agreements between the Company and certain Selling Stockholders (each a "Performance Based Stock Option Agreements, the "Option Agreements").
-The 2010 Plan and the Option Agreements are intended to provide incentives which will attract, retain, and motivate highly competent persons such as officers, employees, directors, and consultants to those of the Company's other stockholders.
+This prospectus relates to the resale of up to 6,742,119 shares (the "Shares") of common stock, par value \$0.01 per share (the "Common Stock"), of Anixa Biosciences, Inc., a Delaware corporation (the "Company", "us", "our" or "we"), which may be offered and sold from time to time by certain stockholders of the Company (the "Selling Stockholders") who have acquired or will acquire such Shares in connection with the exercise of stock options granted, and with stock or other awards made, and with the purchase of stock under, the Company's 2018 Share Incentive Plan (the "2018 Plan"), the Company's Employee Stock Purchase Plan (the "ESPP"), the Company's 2010 Share Incentive Plan, as amended (the "2010 Plan"), as well as certain Non-Plan Time Based Stock Option Agreements between the Company and certain Selling Stockholders (each a "Time Based Stock Option Agreement") and certain Non-Plan Time Based Stock Option Agreements").
+The 2018 Plan, ESPP, 2010 Plan and Option Agreements are intended to provide incentives which will attract, retain, and motivate highly competent persons such as officers, employees, directors, and consultants to our Company by providing them opportunities to acquire shares of our Common Stock.
+Additionally, the 2018 Plan, ESPP, 2010 Plan and Option Agreements of our Common Stock.
+Company's other stockholders.

-The persons who are issued such Shares may include our directors, officers, key employees and consultants, certain of whom may be considered our "affiliates".
+The persons who are issued such Shares may include our directors, officers, employees and consultants, certain of whom may be considered our "affiliates".
 Such persons may, but are not required to, sell the Shares they acquire pursuant to this prospectus.
-If any additional awards are issued to affiliates under the 2010 Plan, we will file with the Securities and Exchange Commission (the "Commission") an update to this prospectus naming such person as a selling shareholder and indicating the number of shares such person is offering pursuant to the prospectus.
-See "Selling Stockholders" on page 26 of this prospectus.
-Our Common Stock is listed on The NASDAQ Capital Market under the symbol "ITUS."
-On February 13, 2018, the closing price of the Common Stock on The NASDAQ Capital Market was \$3.28 per share.
+If any additional awards are issued to or shares are purchased by affiliates under the 2018 Plan, ESPP or 2010 Plan, we will file with the Securities and Exchange Commission (the "Commission") an update to this prospectus naming such person as a selling shareholder and indicating the number of shares such person is offering pursuant to the prospectus.
+See "Selling Stockholders" on page 23 of this prospectus.
+Our Common Stock is listed on The NASDAQ Capital Market under the symbol "ANIX."
+On September 27, 2018, the closing price of the Common Stock on The NASDAQ Capital Market was \$4.61 per share.

 We will not receive any of the proceeds from sales of the Shares by any of the Selling Stockholders.
 The Shares may be offered from time to time by any or all of the Selling Stockholders through ordinary brokerage transactions, in negotiated transactions or in other transactions, at such prices as such Selling Stockholder may determine, which may relate to market prices prevailing at the time of sale or be a negotiated price.
 See "Plan of Distribution."
 Sales may be made through brokers or to dealers, who are expected to receive customary commissions or discounts.
-We are paying all expenses of registration incurred in connection with this offering but the Selling Stockholders will pay all brokers.
+We are paying all expenses of registration incurred in connection with this offering but the Selling Stockholders will pay all brokerage commissions and other selling expenses.